nishaanandni/Calorie-Prediction/README.md

 # Calorie-Prediction
-The Calorie Predictor project utilizes machine learning regression algorithms to estimate calorie burn during physical activities.
-By analyzing various factors such as activity type, duration, intensity, and personal metrics (e.g., age, weight, height), the model provides accurate predictions of the calories expended.
-This tool can assist individuals in tracking their fitness progress and managing their health goals more effectively.
+The Calorie Predictor project features a web interface where users can input their activity data and personal metrics to receive an estimate of calories burned.
+Leveraging machine learning regression algorithms, the tool analyzes factors such as activity type, duration, intensity, age, weight, and height to provide accurate calorie burn predictions.
+This user-friendly interface helps individuals easily track their fitness progress and manage their health goals.

 Algorithms used:
 XGB regressor,